Will I be given a decision at the hearing?

 How will I be informed of the decision?

-After the hearing, the ALJ will prepare a decision and mail it to you and your representative.
+After the hearing, the ALJ will prepare a decision and send it by regular or US mail to you and your representative.

 What happens if a decision is in my favor?